stephanmantler/hermod/README.md

 ## Installation

+Prepare an email account to be used as the 'maildrop'.
+Hermod has been tested with dovecot IMAP servers; in theory any other IMAP server should work.

 You'll want to configure `conf.py` (see `conf.py.template` for details).
 Then, to run:

     pip3 install imapclient praw
     python3 ./hermod.py

 ## Usage

 Configure and install prerequisites.
 Fire it up.
 Wait for digest messages to arrive in your mailbox.
 To reply, add your responses inline keeping the annotations in brackets intact (quoting and/or deleting other text is fine).
+The subject is irrelevant.
 For example, the reply mail could be:

+    Subject: Re: Activity on Reddit - 5 items
+    From: user@example.com
+    To hermod@example.com

     > [--t1_ahbvcjd--] User dummy commented on a submission in Aww.
 The title of the submission
     > was 'My new kitten'
     >